mukundan-chariar1/CppMjStep/README.md

 An efficient integration between PyTorch and MuJoCo, implemented in C++.
 Enables automatic differentiation through MuJoCo simulation trajectories, allowing for gradient-based optimization of control policies directly within PyTorch.
-This implementation extends to sensors in the model, and uses C++ to improve on speed (although marginal).
+This implementation extends to sensors in the model, and uses C++ with multithreading to improve on speed (>2x speedup with large batch sizes for large models).

 ---